-The Company develops a plan aimed at promoting the maximum activation of potential power from each diverse group of employees working in and outside of Japan from the viewpoints of "Group," "Global," and "Diversity."
+The Company develops a plan aimed at promoting the maximum activation of potential power from each diverse group of employees working in and outside of Japan.

 In order to realize the Sustainable Growth, the Company believes that it is indispensable to have active participation by diverse human resources including females, senior-aged, foreign citizens, and so forth so that the Company promotes diversity by setting and disclosing concrete numerical targets for hiring, employment, and cultivation plans.